leonorbezerra/Littorina-population-genomics/README.md

 ### 1. `poolseq-popgen-analysis.sh` (Pool-Seq Architecture)
 **What it does:**
 Processes raw FASTQ data from pools.
 It trims adapters, maps reads, strips PCR duplicates, and estimates average coverage.
-It then feeds the resulting alignments into the PoPoolation environment to calculate windowed Nucleotide Diversity (\(\pi\)), Tajima's D, sliding-window \(F_{ST}\), and allele frequency differences.
+It then feeds the resulting alignments into the PoPoolation environment to calculate windowed Nucleotide Diversity (π), Tajima's D, $F_{ST}$, and allele frequency differences.

 **What MUST be adapted inside the script:**
 *   **Executable Paths and file names:** All `path/to/trimmomatic.jar`, `path/to/picard.jar`, the paths to PoPoolation `.pl` scripts or `.jar` tools, and all the output and inpute file names.
 *   **Biological & Sequencing Specs:**
     *   `--pool-size` (PoPoolation1 and PoPoolation2) must be adjusted to the exact number of haploid chromosomes inside your pools.
-    *   `--max-coverage` must be recalculated as \(2.5\times\) your pool coverage average.
+    *   `--max-coverage` must be recalculated as 2.5 x your pool coverage average.

 ### 2. `plot_poolseq_popgen_stats.R` (Metric Plotting & Local Statistics)
 **What it does:**
-Loads external files for \(F_{ST}\), AF, and Tajima's D, combines chromosome boundaries to map a single continuous genome track in Megabases, and runs localized Wilcoxon tests between inversion zones and background chromosomes.
+Loads external files for $F_{ST}$, AF, and Tajima's D, combines chromosome boundaries to map a single continuous genome track in Megabases, and runs localized Wilcoxon tests between inversion zones and background chromosomes.

 **What MUST be adapted inside the script:**
 *   **Input Files:** file names like `"input.fst"`, `"input.af_pwc"`, and `"input.D"` must be changed accordingly